flurfunk/flurfunk-web/README.md

     lein cljsbuild once
     lein ring server

+This will try to connect to a server running at http://localhost:4000.
+If you're server is running somewhere else, you need to set the _flurfunk.server.uri_ system property:

+    JAVA_OPTS="-Dflurfunk.server.uri=http://localhost:1337" lein ring server

 ### Mobile style ###

 Flurfunk comes with a style optimised for mobile devices.
 You can see